-My Meaningful Conversation Method has helped solicitors to generate conversions of new enquiries into client instructions by as much as 75% (see the case study below) and completely removes price as an objection.
+The Meaningful Conversation Method has helped hundreds of solicitors to improve client conversion, turning more new enquiries into client instructions by as much as 75% (see the case study below) and completely removing price as an objection.

 The True Cost of Each New Enquiry